liunai7/yelp_data_engineering/README.md

 # The Data Set
 The dataset I utilized in this project comes from https://www.yelp.com/dataset which provides a subsample of yelp data for educational purposes.
-This dataset is in json format and includes different json files to cover an overview of businesses, checkin information for businesses, customer reviews, tips, and visitors reviews.<br>
+This dataset is in json format and includes different json files to cover an overview of businesses, checkin information for businesses, customer reviews, tips, and visitors reviews.
 I chose yelp dataset because analyzing user behavior dataset it reflects user behaviors and ?
-Also, this datasets includes timestamped information which can be useful for visualiation purposes (which I used to do CERTAIN VISUALIZATION FOR UI).
+Also, this datasets includes timestamped information which can be useful for visualization purposes (which I used to do CERTAIN VISUALIZATION FOR UI).
 The categorical features in the dataset ease data filtering task.
 ### The potential roadblocks in this dataset are...
 ### What do you want to do with it?